Ferrari P: 412 P

 The Ferrari 412 P was a "customer version" of the famous 330 P3 race car, built for independent teams like NART (0844), Scuderia Filipinetti (0848), Francorchamps (0850), and Maranello Concessionaires (0854).
 These cars had carburetor engines instead of the factory Lucas fuel injection.
 Surviving 412 P cars are worth approximately $35–45 million USD according to Cavallino Magazines' current Buyers Guide.

 There are only two cars that were originally built as 412 Ps: 0850 and 0854.
 P3 chassis.
 P3 Typo Motors except for carburetors in place of FI.
 P4 suspension 0844 and 0848 were originally P3 Factory Racecars but when Ferrari sold them to customers they removed the Lucas Mechanical Fuel Injection and replaced it with Weber carburetors which reduced their output, something Ferrari wanted to do so that they would win points but not beat the factory cars which were then P4 0846 (See Above), P4 0856, P4 0858, and P4 0860.

-The P3's and 412 P had the same 4-liter block which is different from the P4-4 liter block and all had P3 not P4 chassis.
+The P3s and 412 P had the same 4-liter block which is different from the P4-4 liter block and all had P3 not P4 chassis.
 All of the P3 chassis were made in 1966 at the same time but because of labor strikes only three of the five P3 chassis were built up into cars in 66.
 The unbuilt-up P3 chassis were eventually built up into 412P 0850 and 0854 in 1967.
 P4 0846 was unique having, after modification by Ferrari for the 1967 race season, a P3 chassis with a P4 engine.

 The 412 P and P4 models weren't eligible for the International Championship of Makes in 1968 as their engines were too large for the new 3 litre Group 6 Prototype category and too few examples had been built to allow homologation for the 5 litre Group 4 Sports Car category which required production of at least 50 units.
 Ferrari did not contest the championship for a year in protest.

 Two 412 P Berlinettas were originally built.
-Two P3's were converted to 412P's by Ferrari:
+Two P3s were converted to 412Ps by Ferrari: